marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 So we can see that:

-* a "tree" contains pointers to "blobs" and other trees and a name for each pointer
+* a “tree” contains pointers to “blobs” and other trees and a name for each pointer
-* a "blob" is bunch of bytes representing user content (text, images etc.)
+* a “blob” is bunch of bytes representing user content (text, images etc.)
 * both trees and blobs store a [file mode](http://en.wikipedia.org/wiki/Modes_%28Unix%29) (i.e. a [`chmod`](http://linux.die.net/man/1/chmod)); note however that the file owernship ([`chown`](http://linux.die.net/man/1/chown)) will depend on the user that performs the git commands and is up to the final user
 * git performs deduplication based on content: if file `foo` and file `bar` are a copy of each other
     * they will be represented by the same blob
     * the tree will point to two blobs with the same id but refering different names and possibly different file modes

-There are 4 git objects (listed from "low" to "high" level) that can be described as:
+There are 4 git objects (listed from “low” to “high” level) that can be described as:

 * blob: content
 * tree: file tree description